QuantumCompiler/RSA/README.md

 ### Version 1.0.0

 Version 1.0.0 of RSA was built with Python and the PyQt framework.
 This application is available for download as both a Windows .exe file and MacOS .app file.
+The files for this release can be found [here](https://github.com/QuantumCompiler/RSA/releases/tag/v1.0.0).

 #### Version 1.0.0 Important Notes